 Kitchen Town Central

-Kitchen Town Central specializes in food startups.
+Kitchen Town Central (KTC) specializes in food startups.
 This company even has its huge facilities designed to help entrepreneurs kickstart their own food and beverage establishments.
 But KTC is not like any other company dedicated to helping potential restaurant owners start their business.

 Instead of pumping funds directly into a project, KTC has a very unique business model.
 If you pitch your idea to them, and they like it, you will be able to use their facilities to scale up your production, bring different products to life, and even test out brand new and experimental recipes.